mrmrs/css-uncut/README.md

 WTF is this?

 First off, it's an experiment.
+Second - it is an answer to a question I started asking myself after I noticed some websites serving up more than a megabyte of css.

+"How big is the entire css language?
+I mean the ENTIRE thing.
+Is it bigger or smaller than 1MB?"

-It's the entire css language - put into single purpose classes at multiple breakpoints.
+So this is the entire css language - put into single purpose classes at multiple breakpoints.
-It helps make designing in the browser super fun, fast and easy.
-You'll feel like a super human with css in no time.

-## Benefits

-* Highly grockable
-* Easy to read
-* Faster design by just editing HTML
-* High performing in browsers
-* Modular - Take what you want, leave the rest
+For properties that take integers as values instead of strings i.e margin and padding - I have created a 10 step scale.
+Which is more verbose than I need - but figured I'd air on the side of making this as big as possible.
+Turns out all of css * 4 isn't all that big.

-* 16kb total (minified and gzipped)
+* 17kb total (minified and gzipped)

 # License